 - Protecting the biodiversity now found at Aullwood

 - Promoting and enhancing biodiversity through restoration of habitats

 - Preventing overuse of areas and restoring areas that have already been overused

 - Developing habitats that promote species identified as endangered, threatened or of special concern

 - Enhancing the monitoring of land resources in order to plan effective strategies going forward

 Aullwood's important land stewardship efforts include battling againt non-native invasive plants that result in a loss of biological diversity, using a combination of best practices techniques and the hard work of Aullwood volunteers.
 (See the Ohio Invasive Plants Council website for more on invasive plants.)
-Another exciting part of our land stewardship effort is citizen science.
+Another exciting part of our land stewardship effort is community science.
 Aullwood's committed volunteers participate regularly in monitoring Aullwood’s natural resources during efforts such as Long Term Butterfly Monitoring and Breeding Bird Counts.

 You can do your part too, by increasing the number of native plants in your own yard.
 Enter your 5-digit zip code below to use Audubon’s native plants database and explore the best plants for birds in your area, as well as local resources and links to more information.
 By entering your email address, you'll receive an emailed list of the native plants you've selected, get additional tips on creating your bird-friendly habitat, and help us keep track of your contributions to our efforts to get 1 million native plants for birds in the ground.